people walking near cathedral at daytime

 The crown jewel of the area is, without a doubt, Lagune 69.
 This glacier lagoon boasts an almost surreal turquoise blue and is nestled at 4,600 meters above sea level at the foot of Nevado Chacraraju.
 The trek to get there is demanding but definitely doable: about 6 to 7 hours roundtrip, with an elevation gain of around 700 meters.

-Departure is very early in the morning (around 5:00 AM), and the trail winds through changing landscapes: high-altitude meadows, waterfalls, and small mountain tarns along the way, leading up to the final, breathtaking view.
-The altitude can be tough if you're not acclimatized yet, so make sure to take a few days to adjust before tackling the climb.
-If you love high-altitude treks in Peru, our complete guide to the Salkantay Trek might also interest you. 📍 Google Maps - Lagune 69
+You'll head out very early in the morning (around 5:00 AM), with the trail taking you through a beautiful mix of high-altitude meadows, waterfalls, and smaller mountain lagoons before reaching the grand finale.
+The altitude can really take it out of you if you're not acclimatized yet, so make sure to take a few days to adjust before tackling the climb.
+If you love high-altitude trekking in Peru, our complete guide to the Salkantay Trek is definitely worth a read.

 Other day trips from Carhuaz